top of page

 Support Us

-By providing the technology and methods to overcome hurdles in data collection, processing, and analysis, we give the scientists and regulators the tools they need to protect our oceans.
+By providing the technology and methods to overcome hurdles in data collection, processing, and analysis, we give the scientists and managers the tools they need to protect our oceans.
 Through our work, we not only advance the field of marine bioacoustics but also contribute to the global effort to preserve the delicate balance of marine ecosystems and sustainability in the blue economy.

 Join us as we continue to explore, understand, and protect the underwater world, one sound at a time.